Is Legoland & Dubai Parks and Resorts Open in the Summer?

 • Lego Mindstorms (Imagination)

-• Build & Test (Imagination – next to mothers’ room)
+• Build & Test (Imagination – next to the mothers’ room)

 • Miniland

-I’d strongly recommend if visiting in the summer, you combine a ticket with Legoland Water Park to make the day bearable.
-The two are immediately adjacent and you can combine the shaded and indoor parts of Legoland with the refreshing chill of the Water Park afterwards.
+I’d strongly recommend that if you visit in the summer, you combine your entry ticket with Legoland Water Park to make the day bearable.
+The two are immediately adjacent, and you can combine the shaded and indoor parts of Legoland with the refreshing chill of the Water Park afterwards.

 You can purchase your discounted Legoland Dubai tickets here